 UltiMo is a user-sensitive patient monitor developed by Pinch Studio, a project team of industrial design engineering master students.
 By sensing who is present in the room, the monitor adapts its displayed information in either the clinician, patient or visitor mode.
 Therefore, the monitor adjust itself to the users' needs.

 CareTunes is a concept that challenges the clinical utilization of audible alarms (beeps) of monitoring devices found in ICUs.
-It is developed as a continuous musical stream that summarizes patient vital signs and presents them to clinicians in a coherent, logical, and pleasant way.
+Graduate student Koen Bogers developed it as a continuous musical stream that summarizes patient vital signs and presents them to clinicians in a coherent, logical, and pleasant way.